Jacorb90/Prestige-Tree/docs/buyables.md

 - effect(): **optional**, A function that calculates and returns the current values of bonuses of this buyable.
 Can return a value or an object containing multiple values.

-- display(): A function returning everything that should be displayed on the rebuyable after the title, likely including the description, amount bought, cost, and current effect.
+- display(): A function returning everything that should be displayed on the buyable after the title, likely including the description, amount bought, cost, and current effect.
 Can use basic HTML.

 - unl(): A function returning a bool to determine if the buyable is visible or not.